code-and-circuit/spot-web-server/README.md

 ### Important
 **in order of importance**:
-1. Explain the best way to add to/continue developing the server
-2. Add a complete description of what the server does, the features, how to use it, and how you could create your own frontend with it
+1. Add a complete description of what the server does, the features, how to use it, and how you could create your own frontend with it
-3. Document the information returned from the get_state functions\
+2. Document the information returned from the get_state functions\

 ### General ToDos